 A bit of a history lesson: prior to the year 1990, H-E-B stores did not exist at all (maybe a few tiny stores in the suburbs, called H-E-B Pantry) in the Houston market, which by extension included the College Station market.
 Instead, there was AppleTree (Safeway until the company had to divest the division), Randall's (at the time, a respected upscale-leaning independent), and Kroger.
 Those were the big ones.

 Around 1992, H-E-B decided to launch a plan that would put it in the competitive Houston market by operating small, low-end stores lacking expensive-to-operate-but-otherwise-standard departments like bakeries, delis, and pharmacies.
 H-E-B essentially carpet-bombed the Houston market with stores like this, beating Food Lion (a similar operation) to the punch by several months (and Food Lion caught a lot of flack in Dallas for lacking pharmacies).
-The march to conquer Houston included a few stores in Bryan-College Station, two in Bryan, and one in College Station where DSW is now.
+The march to conquer Houston included a few stores in Bryan-College Station; two in Bryan, and one in College Station where DSW is now.

 Up until 2015, the store's décor and layout remained largely the same, with some changes have gone on within H-E-B in the past decade.
 Originally, they had a video game section with a display in the middle that had TVs playing the Super Smash Bros.
 Melee trailer (hey, it was early 2002), and you could buy a portable PSOne there.
 This was gutted for more of the "general merchandise" selection they have today.
 Unfortunately, it was one of the earlier departments scrapped when it became clear what customer's buying habits were (Yelp likewise reports the brief time they carried Caribbean imported foods, though said reviewer is notoriously untrustworthy when it comes to restaurant reviews).

-The parking is usually full and the store is popular, but due to the tight and hilly footprint the store sits on, it can't expand, which is a shame.
+The parking is usually full (even after the opening of other stores) and the store is popular, but due to the tight and hilly footprint the store sits on, it can't expand, which is a shame.
 It was curiously bumped to the bottom of remodeling lists, leaving it with all 2002 décor intact, and now already is starting to look small, dated, and downscale compared to other H-E-B stores I've seen (though again, it's hard to criticize your store when there are still dozens of stores floating around without even pharmacies).
 The presence of the store managed to clean up the entire block.
 The land value of the nearby homes on Park Place shot up (and even sparked a mild building boom).
 This was a part of a big Southgate revival, though in some cases, ended up demolishing decent homes that just needed a little love for dense, student-living oriented townhomes.

-Enjoy these few pictures I took at H-E-B in June 2010, taken with my crappy old cellphone camera.
+Enjoy these few pictures I took at H-E-B in June 2010, taken with my old cellphone camera.